ahmedshahriar/ahmedshahriar/README.md

 I'm a data science, AI enthusiast.
 I’m looking to collaborate on Data Science Project

-🔭 I am currently working on a news aggregator android application **BDNewsToday** using Scrapy-Django integration as a backend API.
+🔭 I am currently working on a news aggregator android application - **BDNewsToday** that uses Scrapy-Django integration as a backend API.
 It reached 11k+ downloads worldwide.

 Download from here